javapathfinder/jpf-core/docs/user/Run-JPF-using-Eclipse.md

-## Running JPF within eclipse ##
+## Running JPF within Eclipse ##

+> **Note:** This documentation is outdated.
+JPF now uses Gradle as its build system, and IDE-specific plugins are no longer actively maintained.
+You can run JPF from any IDE by using Gradle tasks or by running JPF from the command line as described in [Running JPF](Running-JPF).

-To run JPF in eclipse after building
+To run JPF in Eclipse after building

 * JPF click "Run"-->"Run" or click "Play"-->"Run As Dialog".